 After the Complaint was filed, 637 Arnold put Stewart on notice of the Complaint and Stewart appointed Counsel to defend 637 Arnold, Michael Mezzacca, Esq. of Bourne, Noll & Kenyon, LLP.

+Mr. Mezzacca refused to send a R. 1:4-8 letter to Mr. Steuerman demanding the withdrawal of the Complaint and reserving S. Dolan’s rights to later recoup attorneys’ fees and costs incurred and related to the frivolous suit.

+Mr. Mezzacca opined to S. Dolan that the plaintiff did not believe a boundary dispute to truly exist and that the action was filed in order to exert leverage for a construction issue.

+Mr. Mezzacca knowingly and willing permitted the plaintiff’s Mr. Steuerman attorney to use the proceeding for in proper use.

+Mr. Mezzacca knowingly and willing permitted the Fraud upon Court to proceed for multiple months with directly intention of the protecting the plaintiff and the plaintiff’s attorney.

 During the course of the Action Mr. Mezzacca and S. Dolan frequently disputed the manner in which Mr. Mezzacca was handling the Action.

+Mr. Mezzacca agreed to file some subpoena information and depose witnesses per S. Dolan reques.
+Than at the formation at Mr. Steuerman requested.

+Similarly, Mr. Mezzacca refused to depose witnesses, subpoena information and refused bring to the court’s attention S. Dolan’s concerns related to 641 Arnold’s improper motives, fraud upon the court, and abuse of process.

+Mr. Mezzacca also consented to the removal of the 641 Arnold from the compliant over S. Dolan’s explicit objection.

+Moreover, Mr. Mezzacca and Stewart informed S. Dolan during the course of the litigation that he needed to separate retain an independent construction counsel to resolve potential construction issues before the court and which, absent a defense, could have resulted in, among other things, the forced removal of the 637 Arnold Building, which was insured by Stewart and which Stewart agreed to defend against under the Policy.

 For example, when 641 Arnold filed a Planning Board application relying on the 2017 R.C.
-Burdick Survey and seeking to obtain approvals for construction work that would affect the disputed portion of the 637 Arnold Property and implicate the ultimate remedy reached in the Action, Mr. Mezzacca advised that Stewart would not represent S. Dolan’s interests in opposition to that application and refused to file a letter or Motion in the Action to enjoin 641 Arnold from proceeding before the Planning Board.
+Burdick Surveys and seeking to obtain approvals for construction work that would affect the disputed portion of the 637 Arnold Property and implicate the ultimate remedy reached in the Action, Mr. Mezzacca advised that Stewart would not represent S. Dolan’s interests in opposition to that application and refused to file a letter or Motion in the Action to enjoin 641 Arnold from proceeding before the Planning Board.

+Instead, Stewart and Mr. Mezzacca advised S. Dolan to perform the construction at the plaintiff demands.

-Instead, Stewart and Mr. Mezzacca advised S. Dolan that he should retain and pay for independent legal counsel, which S. Dolan did.
+When S. Dolan refused to remove the construction and provide the plaintiff will clean title policy.
+Mr. Mezzacca demand S. Dolan retain coand pay for independent legal counsel, which S. Dolan did.

 The EAF Proposal and Disclaimer of Coverage